automatika-robotics/embodied-agents/README.md

 ## Quick Start 🚀

 Unlike other ROS package, _EmbodiedAgents_ provides a pure pythonic way of describing the node graph using [Sugarcoat🍬](https://www.github.com/automatika-robotics/sugarcoat).
-Copy the following code in a python script and run it.
+Copy the following recipe in a python script and run it.

 ```python
 from agents.clients.ollama import OllamaClient